syncfusion-content/wpf-docs/wpf/Multi-Column-DropDown/Selection.md

 ![Customization of SeparatorString in WPF SfMultiColumnDropDownControl](Selection_images/Selection_img1.png)

-#### DropDown Header Customization
+### Adding custom header to the dropdown

-You can set [HeaderTemplate] in order to customize the header of dropdown.
-For example, you can filter items in dropdown by adding textbox at the top of the dropdown.
+You can add custom header to the dropdown by setting HeaderTemplate property.
+For example, you can add textbox at the header of dropdown to search and filter items.

 {% tabs %}
 {% highlight xml %}